“Dang Good Cleaning for that Dang Good Feeling!”

 • For caked-on dirt, let the cleaner sit for a few minutes.
 Then lightly scrub.

-• Use the jet setting on your hose to thoroughly rinse off the dirt and cleaner until no foamy lather is left.
+• Rinse the Deck – Use the jet setting on your hose to thoroughly rinse off the dirt and cleaner until no foamy lather is left.

 Staining versus Sealing.